TheAspiringHacker/Scribble/README.md

-# Scribble
+# Emelle
-Scribble is still a work in progress, but it will be a block-based functional (ML-style) programming language.
+Emelle is still a work in progress, but it will be a block-based functional (ML-style) programming language.

 ## Installing dependencies